UnderstandLingBV/Tuktu/README.md

 # Tuktu - Commodity Big Data Analytics
-Tuktu is a big data analytics platform with a core focus points.
+Tuktu is a big data analytics platform that focuses on ease of use.
+The idea of the platform its users can focus on (business) logic rather than dealing with technical implementation details.
+As such, the core of Tuktu offers a number of focal points.

+- Easy setup and usage
 - Social analytics out-of-the-box
-- Easy design of data processing pipeline
 - Support for both synchronous and asynchronous processing
 - Native support for batch jobs as well as everlasting streaming jobs
 - Distributed computation
 - Easy integration with big data/NoSQL tooling
 - Easily extendable
-- Usage of platform is done using configurations rather than writing program code
-- Distributed functionality

 The name comes from the Inuït word *tuktu*, which freely translates to the English word *deer*.